Skip to content

 WHERE clause string (without the WHERE keyword) or empty string if no filters

-"""Build SQL WHERE clause from date filtering parameters.
+"""Build SQL WHERE clause from date filtering parameters **and** general filters.

 Returns: